-Awardees must provide BWF with an annual progress report detailing scientific progress.
+Award recipients must provide BWF with an annual progress report detailing their progress.
 Institutions must provide an annual financial report.
-Both reports must be submitted (on forms that will be provided) by November 1 of each award year.
+Both reports must be submitted (on forms that will be provided) by November of each award year.
 Continued funding will depend on both the timely submission of these reports and their favorable review by BWF and its program advisory committee.

-Scientific publications or presentations that result from these awards must acknowledge the awardee’s receipt of a Burroughs Wellcome Fund Career Award for Medical Scientists.
+Scientific publications or presentations that result from these awards must acknowledge the awardee’s receipt of a Burroughs Wellcome Fund Postdoctoral Enrichment Program for Underrepresented Minorities award.
 Copies of journal articles and other publications should be sent to BWF along with the annual progress report.

 Awardees should follow their institutions’ patent, copyright, and intellectual property policies regarding discoveries that result from research conducted under these awards.
-Awardees must adhere to all federal, state, and local regulations regarding the participation of human subjects, and the use of animals, radioactive or hazardous materials, and recombinant DNA in their research projects.
 BWF expects the appropriate federal, state, and local guidelines with regard to scientific misconduct are in place and enforced at all institutions with which BWF awardees are affiliated.